Open-EO/openeo_odc_driver/README.md

 # OpenEO ODC Driver
 OpenEO processing engine written in Python based on OpenDataCube, Xarray and Dask.

+**Please note: this project is still under development and many changes will occur in the next months.**

+Currently it is based on openEO processes implemented in this repository together with the openEO process graph parser from https://github.com/Open-EO/openeo-pg-parser-python

+The next phase of the project will use the process implementations available at [openeo-processes-dask](https://github.com/Open-EO/openeo-processes-dask/) and the parser [openeo-pg-parser-networkx](https://github.com/Open-EO/openeo-pg-parser-networkx).

 <p float="center">
   <img src="https://avatars.githubusercontent.com/u/23743223?s=200&v=4" width="200" hspace="20"/>
   <img src="https://avatars.githubusercontent.com/u/26125288?s=200&v=4" width="200" hspace="20"/>